 Orthokeratology can work just as well for hyperopic patients as it does for myopic patients!
 People love being able to do away with their reading glasses, or not having to worry about the day-time dryness during soft contact lens wear that can affect older patients.

+Hyperopia is not as clearly associated with the onset of ocular disease, but if not corrected those with the condition often find they suffer from headaches, eye strain, and fatigue.
 Hyperopic ortho-K has generated far less interest from researchers, contact lens manufacturers and optometrists as myopic ortho-K. The first hyperopic ortho-K lenses involved steep-fitting rigid contact lenses to induce central corneal steepening, and was first described by Jessen in 1962.
 In more recent times, the use of high oxygen-permeable materials and newer designs have sparked a new interest in hyperopic ortho-K.

 A well-fitting hyperopic ortho-K lens